The Canadian Amateur

 The Canadian Amateur (TCA) is a bimonthly amateur radio enthusiast magazine published in Canada.
 The magazine is published in English and French and draws its subscription base of 4,500 members primarily from Canada.
 The magazine is published six times per year by the Radio Amateurs of Canada.
 It is a membership journal that is included in membership with the RAC.
 The headquarters is in Ottawa.

-It has been published since at least 1989.
+It has been published since 1973.